opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/parameter.md

 ## Parameter defaults

 Default parameter values are defined as a JSON file.
+We use JSON instead of textproto to better integrate with external vendors.
 For canonical mapping between JSON and Proto, please refer to
 [the JSON Mapping document](https://developers.google.com/protocol-buffers/docs/proto3#json).

 Here is an example default json file for the parameter proto above: